wolffe/fx-builder/README.md

 ## Add support for "fx_builder" to post type manually:

-If you disable settings, you need to enable page builder for each post type by yourself, by adding support for it.
+If you disable settings, you need to enable FX Builder for each post type by yourself, by adding support for it.
 Here's how to add FX Builder to a "property" post type:

 ```
 add_action(